 - The threshold test: Testing for racial bias in vehicle searches by police.
 Camelia Simoiu, Sam Corbett-Davies, Sharad Goel, Emma Pierson (Stanford U) 11:50am-12:10pm Video (Notebook and slides)

 - Assessing the safety of Rosiglitazone for the treatment of type II diabetes.
-Konstantinos Vamvourellis, K. Kalogeropoulos, L. Phillips (London School of Economics and Political Science) Video 12:10-12:30pm
+Konstantinos Vamvourellis, K. Kalogeropoulos, L. Phillips (London School of Economics and Political Science) 12:10-12:30pm (Video, Notebook and slides)

 - Causal inference with the g-formula in Stan.
 Leah Comment (Harvard U) 1:30-1:50pm Video (Notebook and slides)

 We have tutorials that start at the crack of 7am for those desiring further edification beyond the program–these do not run in parallel to the main session but do run parallel to each other–rooms to be determined (Merrill or Scripps):

 Introduction to Stan: Know how to program?
 Know basic statistics?
 Curious about Bayesian analysis and Stan?
 This is the course for you.
 Hands on, focused and an excellent way to get started working in Stan.
 Wed-Fri 8-10am, Thurs 2:30-4:10pm.
 Jonah Sol Gabry, Mitzi Morris, Sean Talts.

 Executive decision making the Bayesian way: This is for non-technical managers and technical folks who need to communicate with managers to learn the core of decision making under uncertainty.
 Wed 8-9am, Thurs 3:30-4:10, Friday 8-9am.
 Jonathan Auerback, Eric Novik.

 How to develop for Stan at the C++ level: Overview of Stan C++ architecture and build/development process for contributors.
 Charles Margossian, 9-10am Thurs.